-- No cell phones, Apple watches, iPads, kindles, personal video games, or like technology are allowed to be used during school hours. - La Paloma Academy is not responsible for any electronic devices that are lost, broken, or stolen while on campus. - Sending text or email messages or possessing text or email messages containing images, photos or messages which are reasonably interpreted as sexually suggestive while at school or at a school related function constitutes gross disobedience or misconduct.
+- o No cell phones, Apple watches, iPads, kindles, personal video games, or like technology are allowed to be used during school hours.
+Such electronics will be confiscated for a parent to pick up at the end of the day. - La Paloma Academy is not responsible for any electronic devices that are lost, broken, or stolen while on campus. - Sending text or email messages or possessing text or email messages containing images, photos or messages which are reasonably interpreted as sexually suggestive while at school or at a school related function constitutes gross disobedience or misconduct.